Cooper County, Missouri

 Cooper County was created on December 17, 1818 from Howard County (effective February 1, 1819).
 The county was named in honor of Sarshel Benjamin Cooper, pioneering settler .

-The Cooper County Seat is situated in Boonville and in addition the county government website is www.coopercountymo.org
+The County Seat is located in Boonville and in addition the county government website is www.coopercountymo.org

-Cities and towns to be found in Cooper County include Blackwater, Boonville, Bunceton, Otterville, Pilot Grove, Prairie Home, Windsor Place, Wooldridge, Clifton City, Speed.
+Cities and towns located in the County include Blackwater, Boonville, Bunceton, Otterville, Pilot Grove, Prairie Home, Windsor Place, Wooldridge, Clifton City, Speed.

-Townships located inside of Cooper County include Blackwater, Boonville, Clark Fork, Clear Creek, Kelly, Lamine, Lebanon, North Moniteau, Otterville, Palestine, Pilot Grove, Prairie Home, Saline, South Moniteau.
+Townships located in the County include Blackwater, Boonville, Clark Fork, Clear Creek, Kelly, Lamine, Lebanon, North Moniteau, Otterville, Palestine, Pilot Grove, Prairie Home, Saline, South Moniteau.

 You can search online for Cooper County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.